Trick play: Background

 Trick plays attempt to cause the defense to commit to a play in order to leave them badly out of position for the play that actually develops.
 A simple example is the end-around play, where one of the eligible receivers runs parallel to the line of scrimmage (see man-in-motion), takes the ball from the quarterback in a handoff or lateral toss, and then starts a rush.
 As the receiver would normally be expected to run down the field in order to catch a forward pass, the defensive back assigned to cover that motion starts opposite him some distance behind the line.
 If the back does not move laterally to match the motion of the receiver, the receiver may find themselves unopposed on the opposite side of the line once the play develops.

-More dangerous trick plays normally combine multiple passes or hand-offs than a single play.
+More dangerous trick plays normally combine multiple passes or hand-offs.
 In the Flea Flicker, the ball is handed-off or laterally passed to a player in what appears to be a rush play.
 The player then passes the ball back to the quarterback, who throws it to the receivers.
 Properly timed, the defensive team will have started responding to the rush by moving forward, leaving the receivers wide open.
 However, timing the play is difficult, and with two lateral passes and a forward throw, the chances for error are great.
 A failure leaves the ball behind the line of scrimmage in what will almost certainly be a loss of yards.
 The play also requires all passes prior to the final one thrown by the quarterback to be either parallel to the line of scrimmage or backwards, since only one forward pass is allowed per play.
 Multiple forward passes will result in a penalty.